Indie Wrestling Hall of Fame

 The Indie Wrestling Hall of Fame is a hall of fame that honors professional wrestlers and wrestling personalities who contributed to the independent circuit, founded by Game Changer Wrestling (GCW) and the Orange Crush magazine.

 History

 On November 19, 2021, GCW announced the establishment of the Indie Wrestling Hall of Fame.
 The inaugural ceremony took place on January 22, 2022, at The Cutting Room in New York City.

-In 2024, Sabu didn't attend the ceremony.
-Sabu accepted the Hall of Fame in 2025.
+In 2024, Sabu didn't attend the ceremony; Sabu later accepted his Hall of Fame plaque in 2025.